Advertisers must be poised to roll with the punches in an unpredictable world.

 - Pinterest for consumers discovering products for purchase.

-But it good to prepare for any and all future developments.
+Be cautiously optimistic!
+It’s good to poised for any and all future developments.